kohesive/injekt/README.md

 importModule(AmazonS3InjektModule)
 ```

 Note:  if you extend `InjektMain` you are also a module that can be imported.

-But beware that if you use scopes (see `InjektScope` and `InjektScopeMain` then you should not use `InjektMain` which will always import into the global scope).
-More on scopes in a future release, not intended to be used yet.
+Note:  If you use scopes (see `InjektScope` and `InjektScopeMain` then you should be aware that using `InjektMain` points at the global scope always).

 ## One Instance Per-Thread Factories -- a tip